iptracej/mykali/README.md

 ## Description

 mykali is an ansible-based automation that deploys customized tools and features to a default Kali environment.
 This is basically designed push your specific tools and configurations when introducing a new Kali OS to a pentesting or CTF engagement.
+Check a relevant blog [Ansible based automation for a new Kali](https://iptracej.github.io/posts/2023-09-22-my-kali-ansible-automation/).

 ## Instruction